Main content of the website

 Learn more about funding opportunities to enhance biosecurity at your business.

-Intake Open Now
+Intake Open

 The Biosecurity Enhancement Initiative supports the resiliency of the agriculture and food sector by addressing biosecurity risks and enhancing emergency preparedness.
 It provides funding opportunities to key agriculture industry businesses, including Primary Producers, Processors, and Service Providers.
 The Initiative has 7 Project Categories to support related activities across the full agri-food value chain (two for animal health and five for plant health).